-B-8a: Develop a park access master plan to identify new pedestrian connections to and through parkland.
+B-8a: Develop a park access study to identify new pedestrian connections to and through parkland.

 Direct and accessible pedestrian connections to and through parks are limited in some locations.
-This plan will increase hard surface park access points so neighboring communities can more directly access park resources and travel through park land to connect to local destinations.
+This study will increase hard surface park access points so neighboring communities can more directly access park resources and travel through parkland to connect to local destinations.
 Key Action B-7c recommends funding in the capital budget to construct these connections.